RepellantMold/s1-256kB-rmfork/README.md

 Used SetupObject for more objects. | 448328 | -842
 Extended SetupObject functionality. | 448174 | -154
 Used SetupObject for all objects. | 446986 | -1188
+Roll up some system macros into functions. | 446552 | -434
 Target | 262144 |

 ## Credits